For updates on COVID-19 as it relates to autoimmune disease, check out our evolving timeline: COVID-19 News and Research Updates

 Our knowledge of autoimmune and the coronavirus is only going to increase, especially as the world gains a greater interest in the experiences and perspectives of the patients themselves.

-Nutrient-dense whole foods, restful sleep, daily movement, emotional support, and other necessities to human health impact how well the immune and other systems function.
-These seemingly benign factors are powerful enough to steer us towards either health or disease.
-If we’re able to make more healthful choices, then we can take some power back from the virus.
+The seemingly benign factors of nutrition and lifestyle are powerful enough to steer us towards either health or disease.
+Practices such as proper nutrition and hydration contribute to optimal immune system function and that of other body systems, which helps prevent the virus from triggering severe complications.
+If we are able to make more healthful choices, then we can take some power back from the virus.

-Many people, however, are living without access to fresh foods, support, financial stability, comfortable housing, and resources to manage their autoimmune diseases, let alone incorporate diet and lifestyle changes.
+It is important to keep in mind, however, that many people are living without access to fresh foods, support, financial stability, comfortable housing, and resources to manage their autoimmune diseases, let alone incorporate diet and lifestyle changes.
 This is one reason why all the other methods we’re using to combat the coronavirus (yes, like face masks!) are equally important.

 As always, risk should be assessed on a case-by-case basis.
 Outcomes depend on whether or not your disease is under control, you have multiple conditions, you’re taking medications, you experience racial inequities, you have access to quality care and resources, and a host of other factors with which we aren’t yet familiar.